plone/plone.batching/plone/batching/batching.rst

   >>> batch.second_page_not_in_navlist
   False

-The same goes for the showing an elipses before the last link.
+The same goes for the showing an ellipses before the last link.

 ::